 A 21-year-old pregnant woman died after a fight outside Philadelphia Traffic Court Monday afternoon.

-Tovoyia Owens and her current boyfriend were leaving the courthouse at 800 Spring Garden St. when they had some sort of altercation with an ex-boyfriend and a group of men just before 2 p.m., sources said.
+Owens, a mother to a 4-year-old girl, and her current boyfriend were leaving the courthouse at 800 Spring Garden St. when they had some sort of altercation with a group of men just before 2 p.m., sources said.

 Witnesses said that about five men attacked Owens in front of the courthouse.

 "We saw all these guys, like, beating this girl," said one witness, David Cole.
 "And she was pregnant, and like, no one tried to help."

 During the fight, one of the men allegedly struck Owens in the head.
 She fell to the ground, possibly hitting her head against the pavement, police said.

 "I want their families to understand what these men did to my granddaughter," said Barbara Morris Monday night.